South Korean dies after setting himself on fire at Japanese embassy

 A local media report said the man's father-in-law was a victim of Japanese wartime forced labour.

-The incident comes as relations between Seoul and Tokyo feel the strain over the labour issue.
+Early this month, Japan announced restrictions on the export of several chemicals to South Korea that are key to the chip and smartphone industries.

-Japan last month unveiled tough restrictions on exports crucial to South Korean tech titans like Samsung Electronics.
+The move triggered anger in Seoul, but also raised international concern about the effect on the global tech supply chain and the possibility of price hikes for consumers.

-Tokyo says its measures - targeting key chemicals used in making gadgets - were made necessary by a "loss of trust" in relations with Seoul, while also accusing Seoul of improperly handling exports of sensitive materials from Japan.
+Tokyo says the move was made necessary by a "loss of trust" in relations with Seoul, but also accuses South Korea of improperly handling exports of sensitive materials from Japan.

-But Seoul says Tokyo was retaliating for a series of rulings from South Korean courts ordering Japanese firms that used forced labour decades ago to compensate the victims.
+Seoul has threatened to take the issue to the World Trade Organization and also urged Washington to intervene.

-Tokyo on Friday summoned Seoul's ambassador to Japan to protest Seoul's refusal to join in an arbitration panel to settle the ongoing dispute.
+Relations between the American allies have long been strained over issues related to Tokyo's brutal 1910-45 colonial rule of the Korean peninsula.